 Global Forecasting School

-The Global Forecasting School (GFS) provides a very practical training opportunity for staff and policymakers to learn how to develop analytical frameworks for surveillance systems designed to make sense of a very complex world and to use much more sophisticated nonlinear models to study the policy implications of nonlinearities and uncertainty.
-The example that the GFS is focusing on is how to think about the risks of falling behind shifts in the Phillips Curve and allowing long-term inflation expectations to ratchet upwards.
+The Global Forecasting School (GFS) provides a very practical training opportunity to learn how to develop analytical frameworks for surveillance systems designed to make sense of a very complex world and to use much more sophisticated nonlinear models to study the policy implications of nonlinearities and uncertainty.

 Human capital is the key.
 It is very important to invest in training and continuous education of people.